papaj2139/trans/README.md

 sudo rm /usr/local/bin/trans
 ```

-if you only cloned it and ran it from the directory, simply delete the cloned folder:
+if you only cloned it and ran it from the directory, simply delete the cloned directory:

 ```bash
 rm -rf trans